ex-vi/gtw/README.md

-# exvi/gtw | `DRAFT`
+# exvi/gtw

-> TO BE UPDATED SOON.
-DRAFT VERSION

 Minimalistic Go library for Twitter v1.1/v2 API integration.
 Includes only certain methods I needed.
-It will not include anything else except those.
+It is easy to implement new endpoints if it's necessary.